rezash121/Sentiment-Analysis-Demo-Custom-Fine-Tuned-Model-vs.-Llama-3/README.md

 - **Hugging Face Transformers:** For providing the framework to build and fine-tune custom models.
 - **Groq Cloud API:** For providing access to the Llama 3 model.
 - **FastAPI:** For the simple and powerful backend API.
-- **ipywidgets:** For enabling interactive UIs in Jupyter Notebook..
+- **ipywidgets:** For enabling interactive UIs in Jupyter Notebook.
-"""